NOTE: This article contains endgame spoilers. Read further at your own peril.

 - If you have highly skilled psionic soldiers of your own, then once you spot one of the Ethereals (even by looking up the lift, which usually won't give you a line of fire), you can mind-control them into shooting each other or the Brain.

-- Or you could cut through the floor under the Brain with Heavy Plasma fire and destroy it from underneath.
+- Or you could cut through the floor under the Brain with Heavy Plasma fire and destroy it from underneath (it's directly above the first 4 squares inside the module door).
 More dubiously, a collision detection exploit allows explosive weapons fired into the ceiling to phase through it and hit the Brain directly.